 Traces and records SNA and link layer communication sessions.
-These trace options can have an impact on your system performance, so it is best to use them as a filter to sift through your communication sessions when isolating a problem.
+These trace options can Rumba Trace tool have an impact on your system performance, so it is best to use them as a filter to sift through your communication sessions when isolating a problem.